apsteinmetz/images-to-pal/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-19-1.png)

 Not too bad.
-I'm glad something resembling Rick's hair makes it into the list.
+I’m glad something resembling Rick’s hair makes it into the list.
 Compare it to the ggsci package Rick and Morty palette.
 Here we see the weaknesses of an algorithmic approach. ggsci is more interesting since it has more color diversity and vividness.
 I assume they were hand selected.
-You can see Rick's hair and Morty's shirt color.
+You can see Rick’s hair and Morty’s shirt color.

     show_col(ggsci::pal_rickandmorty()(9))